Electric Field Decay Without Pair Production: Lattice, Bosonization and Novel Worldline Instantons: Lattice dynamics and decay of an initial state electric field

 To study the decay or time evolution of an initial state electric field we need to specify an initial quantum state that we will then evolve in time using the lattice Hamiltonian.
 Throughout this paper we will use the ground state of the $\alpha = 0$ Hamiltonian as the initial state.
 Being the ground state, this should be a ``minimum uncertainty state" in the sense that it minimizes some product of the variance in the field and its time derivative.

 Due to symmetry this $\alpha=0$ ground state has $\frac{\ev{\bar E}}{g} = 0$.
-We then evolve this initial state using the (numerically diagonalized) Hamiltonian with $\alpha=n_{\text{}}/2$ for some $n_{\text{}} \in \mathbb R$ (this is a quantum quench).
+We then evolve this initial state using the (numerically diagonalized) Hamiltonian with $\alpha=k/2$ for some $k \in \mathbb R$ (this is a quantum quench).
 The spectrum of the Hamiltonian is periodic under $\alpha \to \alpha + 1$ via spectral flow, but the initial state defined this way has $\frac{\ev{\bar E}}{g} = 0 + \alpha$ with respect to this Hamiltonian.
 Hence the time evolution from this state reflects the behavior of an initial state electric field satisfying $\ev{ \bar E} = \alpha g$.\footnote{As we will see when we examine the bosonized version of the theory, this procedure is similar to translating an approximately Gaussian initial state so that it becomes a coherent state with non-zero initial position expectation value.}

-The observables calculated on the lattice include the expectation value of the spatially averaged field, the probability to measure a dimensionless electric field value on the central link (C-L) (i.e. $(\frac{N}{2}-1)$-th link) and the number of electron-positron pairs.
+The observables calculated on the lattice include the expectation value and the standard deviation of the spatially averaged electric field, the probability to measure a dimensionless electric field value on the central link (C-L) (i.e. $(\frac{N}{2}-1)$-th link) and the number of electron-positron pairs.

-\paragraph{$n_\text{} \in \mathbb Z$ quenches\\} The dynamics is particularly interesting when the background fields are equal to half-integer multiples of the coupling, $\alpha = n_{\text{}}/2$ with $n_{\text{}} \in \mathbb Z$.
-We consider the following three types of quenches: (1) $|n_{\text{}}| = 1$ quench, (2) $|n_{\text{}}| = 2$ quench, and (3) $|n_{\text{}}| = 3$ quench.
-Without loss of generality, we will discuss quenches with $n_{\text{}}>0$ only; a quench with $-n_{\text{}}$ can be obtained immediately from the one with $n_{\text{}}$ by reversing the electric field direction.
-Figures \ref{fig: nf=1 quench_1} -- \ref{fig: nf=3 quench_1} respectively illustrate $n_{\text{}}=1,2,3$ quenches, the evolution behaviors of which vary with the spatial circle size $mL$.
+\paragraph{$k \in \mathbb Z$ quenches\\} The dynamics is particularly interesting when the background fields are equal to half-integer multiples of the coupling, $\alpha = k/2$ with $k \in \mathbb Z$.
+We consider the following three types of quenches: (1) $|k| = 1$ quench, (2) $|k| = 2$ quench, and (3) $|k| = 3$ quench.
+Without loss of generality, we will discuss quenches with $k>0$ only; a quench with $-k$ can be obtained immediately from the one with $k$ by reversing the electric field direction.
+Figures \ref{fig: nf=1 quench_1} -- \ref{fig: nf=3 quench_1} respectively illustrate $k=1,2,3$ quenches, the evolution behaviors of which vary with the spatial circle size $mL$.

 By fitting the evolution data to the Ansatz

 we extract the timescales $\tau/a$, which are related to the periods $T$ of the oscillations by $T/a= 2\pi \tau /a$.
 As shown in Table \ref{table: tunneling timescale and energy splittings}, the timescales extracted respectively from the expectation values and measuring probabilities agree excellently.